jlstewart379/rufus/README.md

 >git submodule init
 >git submodule update

-Look into the appium directory an make sure there is a file server.js.
+If you did not download the rufus source code, clone appium into your project directory.
+Either way, look into the appium directory to make sure there is a file server.js.

 CONFIGURING ENVIRONMENT
 --------------------------------------------